Ahmadhha/P1_T4_Test/README.md

 ## Research questions to Answer

-o	What are most committed type of crimes based on neighborhoods in GTA?

-o	What is the relationship between crimes committed vs. seasons?

-o	How this relationship will affect different type of crimes?

-o	How type of crimes will relate with average property value per neighborhoods?

-o	What is the crime trend for select neighborhoods?
+1- Crimes/Capita per year for Toronto (V) and each neighbourhood 2- Crimes/Capita of crimes per year for the top and bottom 10 neighbourhoods (V) 3- Crimes/Capita of crimes per category for Toronto (V) and each of the 20 Neighbourhoods (V) 4- Crimes/Capita of crimes per premise for Toronto (V) and each of the 20 Neighbourhoods (V) 5- Crimes/Capita of crimes per weekday/weekend for Toronto (V) and each of the 20 Neighbourhoods (V) 6- Crimes/Capita of crimes per Season for Toronto (V) and each of the 20 Neighbourhoods (V) 7-
+8-

 ##	Datasets to Be used

 o	Csv dataset from Toronto Police Services

-o	Geo weather Api
+o	Open Toronto API

 ## Rough Breakdown of Tasks

-•	Ahmed An. : ScrumMaster , Extraction
+•	Ahmed An. : ScrumMaster , Transformation

 •	Geon w.Jn: Extraction , Transformation